 Leaders from the American Heart Association, American Medical Association, American Diabetes Association, and the American Cancer Society’s Cancer Action Network spoke about how policies proposed in the bill will put critical patient protections and disease prevention efforts at risk.

-Read Cassidy’s powerful story;
+Read Cassidy’s powerful story in her own words;

 I wasn’t even a day old when my parents received some surprising news about me…